 If your child gets married, they may be cut off from your benefits.
 Whether they are personally disabled or not, no married child can receive their parent’s disability benefits.
 It is expected that married people will either have their own work history to support SSDI payments, your child can file for SSI on their own, or their spouse’s work history will support them instead of their parents’.
 Talk to an attorney today about receiving disability for your child.

 If you are disabled and want your children to receive benefits through your record, talk to an attorney today.
 Whether your child is disabled or not, they may be eligible to receive additional benefits through your disability claims.
-For a free consultation on your case, call Young, Marr, and Associates’ Pennsylvania and New Jersey disability lawyers.
-In PA, our number is (215) 701-6519, and in NJ, call (609) 755-3115.
+For a free consultation on your case, call Young, Marr, and Associates’ Pennsylvania disability lawyers at (215) 701-6519 to reach our Pennsylvania offices.

 ALL CASES ARE OVERSEEN BY FORMER SOCIAL SECURITY LEGAL REPRESENTATIVES